|In the year

 |Although during this year Norwich was not subjected to any sustained attack, material damage was greater than in 1940 when the raids covered roughly a similar period.
 The casualty list however was considerably smaller.
 Twenty people were killed and twenty-eight injured.
 Only two of the attacks were made in daylight.
 They were of the hit-and-run type, carried out by single raiders that approached the city under cover of heavy cloud.|

-about 10.30am an enemy raider dived from clouds to
+10.30am an enemy raider dived from clouds to drop a

-drop a number of bombs on the outskirts of Norwich.
-They
+number of bombs on the outskirts of Norwich.
+They fell on

-fell on Eaton Golf Course and the City of Norwich School
+Eaton Golf Course and the City of Norwich School playing

 Road district (left) was afterwards